 After deploying your services from the SDs, enable any extensions required by the services.
 This can be done manually or through scripting.

 Sometimes you might want to update a service to use new properties or reflect changes in the source document, such as a set of permanent symbology edits in an ArcMap document (MXD).
-The recommended way to update a service in multiple environments is to save a new SD file, delete the service, then publish the updated SD.
+The recommended way to update a service in multiple environments is to save a new SD file, delete the service, and publish the updated SD.

 When you take this approach, the same example script used above for publishing can also perform service updates.
 Just modify the input file to include only the services you want to update.
 If an existing service is found, the script deletes it before uploading the SD.